Comparison Updated July 13, 2026

 Step 1: Terrain and design in PVX.Cad.
 Import your topographic survey into AutoCAD.
 Run slope analysis and soil classification.
 Optimize your layout against real terrain.
 Compare grading approaches.
 Route cables.
 Calculate pile lengths.
 Resolve every constructability issue before it becomes a change order.

 Step 3: Bankable simulation in PVsyst.
-PVsyst does what it does best: energy yield prediction, loss chain analysis, financial modeling.
+PVsyst runs energy yield prediction and loss-chain analysis, producing the P50/P90 production probability report banks require.
 The data it receives from PVX is already validated against real terrain, so the simulation reflects what will actually get built.
+PVsyst also includes an economic evaluation.
+PVX.Assess adds DSCR and combines financial analysis with engineering-risk screening in one report from the completed design.

 Step 4: Share with stakeholders in PVX.View.
 The same design lives in the browser.
 Project managers, landowners, and non-technical stakeholders review the 3D site without installing anything.